sportsclimbs/grades/content/lists/uk-routes.md

 2. **Progress** at Kilnsey was originally an 8c route but became harder after the loss of holds in 1997.
 Steve McClure made the first ascent in it's current 8c+ incarnation in 2006.
 In 2021 Eder Lomba Lopez de Ipiña used kneepads on the route and felt it made a significant difference to the difficulty of the route.
 Several ascents followed in quick succession.
 4. **Mutation** has seen serious attempts by very strong climbers and is widely rumoured to be 9a+.
 5. John Dunne's ascent of **Total Eclipse** has been disputed.
 There is conflicting evidence regarding this route.
+6. There is a variation on **Sea of Tranquillity** that bypasses the font 8A crux sequence and makes the route 'only' 8c (the grade it was originally given).